orsenthil/tools/README.md

-# Dotfiles
+# Tools

-This is a repository for my dotfiles.
+This is a repository for my tools and dotfiles.
 Usually, dotfiles are preferences of the author, so please be aware if you using these.

 ## Usage